BrendanLeber/frand/README.md

 frand uses the [Gitflow Workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow).
 This puts all of the development work on the "develop" branch.
-The "master" branch only stores the officeal releases.
+The "master" branch only stores the offical releases.

 If you would like to contribute to frand please use the following steps to check out the source: